-- Locate the virtual machine in the vSphere Web Client.
+- Locate the virtual machine in the vSphere Client.

-- Select a data center, folder, cluster, resource pool, or host and click the Related Objects tab.
+- Select a data center, folder, cluster, resource pool, or host and click the VMs tab.

-- Click Virtual Machines and select the virtual machine from the list.
+- Click Virtual Machines and click the virtual machine from the list.

-- Expand the Network adapter X section of the VM network adapter.
+- Expand the Network adapter section of the VM network adapter.

-- If you want to configure bandwidth allocation for a new VM network adapter, from the New device drop-down menu select Network and click Add.
+- If you want to configure bandwidth allocation for a new VM network adapter, from the Add new device drop-down menu select Network adapter.